515 Walnut Tower: Construction

 Construction began in December 2024, with crews drilling 30 caissons to a depth of 120 feet (37 m) for the foundation, 17 of which were completed by February 2025.
 Vertical construction is expected to start in spring 2025, with completion projected for spring 2027.
 Beal Derkenne Construction serves as the general contractor.
 The project faced delays due to debris from previous structures found 25 feet (7.6 m) below the site, slowing foundation work.
 The tower is expected to create over 700 construction jobs and will be the most significant addition to the Des Moines skyline since the 801 Grand building was completed in 1991.

-On October 27, 2025, construction was paused due to difficulty for the developers to get a lone to finance the project.
+On October 27, 2025, construction was paused due to project finances.
 Two weeks later, on November 12, construction resumed.

 Design

 515 Walnut Tower was designed by Neumann Monson Architects and primarily features a glass facade.
-All 30 residential floors will contain twelve apartment units, totaling to 360 total apartment units throughout the tower.
+All 30 residential floors will contain thirteen apartment units, totaling 390 apartment units throughout the tower.
 Original designs included a cantilevered rooftop pool, but this was replaced with a smaller lounge pool on the rooftop terrace.
 The first floor will house a lobby, bike storage, a dog run, and a cafe, while the second floor will include a leasing office, yoga space, and fitness center.
 The building is designed to meet updated energy efficiency requirements set by the city of Des Moines.
 The building will feature 1,400 square feet (130 m²) of commercial space, including a coffee shop, bike storage, a dog park, coworking spaces, fitness rooms, and a rooftop terrace.
 The tower will connect to the Des Moines Skywalk system and lease up to 390 parking spaces in the nearby Fifth and Walnut parking ramp.
 The project is estimated to cost $148 million, with an assessed value of $69.5 million upon completion.